belowlab/IMMerge/README.md

 	1. To install missing packages use: ```pip install package_name```
 	2. For example: ```pip install xopen```

-## Arguments
+## Command line arguments
-1. The program is designed to be used in command line with user input flags and values.
+1. User input flags and values are used in the command line version of IMMerge
-2. Valid flags are:
+2. For merging multiple vcf files, valid flags are:
 	* ```--input```: (Required) files to be merged, multiple files are allowed
 	* ```--info```:  (Optional) Directory/name to info files.
 Default path is the same directory as corresponding input file, default info file share the same name as input file, except for suffix (.info.gz)
 	* ```--output```: (Optional) Default is merged.vcf.gz and saved at current working directory.
 Output file name without suffix.